 Now, if you want to re-enjoy the feel of the historic saxophone up to a certain degree, you can fit an old wide-chamber mouthpiece to your instrument, but, now knowing the context, you will understand that that's only half the solution to a problem.
 On a modern neck the wide-chamber mouthpiece is used only at (less than) half its capacity.
 In fact, since there is no acoustical need for it, you will have to push it onto the cork up to a point where its extra volume has all but disappeared.
 The remaining difference with the modern mouthpiece is just a wideness at the mouthpiece entrance.

 I'm presently working on shorter necks which fit the modern saxophone.
 For the alto and the tenor I follow more or less Adolphe Sax's original tapers and lengths, adapted to the slightly narrower bore of the modern saxophone.
 For the soprano the situation is rather more complicated.
 Practically because the historic and the modern soprano mouthpieces have different widths around the cork.
 Acoustically because in the modern soprano with separate necks, the location of the joint between body and neck is at the wrong spot to adapt to Sax's design.
 It is possible though to build a neck which matches the next step in history (made by Feuillet who worked with Sax until 1867) which still needs a wide chamber mouthpiece.

 Wide-chamber mouthpieces do adapt naturally to these necks and the combination produces an antique feel of resistance.
 Also, it does sound differently compared to the modern standard.
 There is definitely a feel of more 'space' to the sound.
 Hard to explain, so sorry.

-I'm redrawing my bore profiles at the moment in order to make this development better visible.
-As for the shift in mouthpiece design, please consult in the MEASUREments section the pages on the beginning.
+I'm redrawing my bore profiles at the moment in order to make this development visible.
+As for the shift in mouthpiece design, please consult in the MEASUREments section the pages on the beginnings of mouthpiece manufacture.